Isabelle Drummond

 Isabelle Christine Lourenço Gomes Drummond (born 12 April 1994) is a Brazilian actress.
-She became known as a child when she played the rag doll Emília in the children's series Sítio do Picapau Amarelo, joining the cast for six consecutive years.
-Still on TV Globo, she continued to gain notoriety by starring in several prominent characters in soap operas such as Bianca in Caras & Bocas, Cida in Cheias de Charme, Giane in Sangue Bom and Manuzita in Verão 90.
+She became known as a child actress when she played the rag doll Emília in the children's series Sítio do Picapau Amarelo, joining the cast for six consecutive years.
+Still on TV Globo, she continued to gain notoriety by starring in several prominent characters in telenovelas such as Bianca in Caras & Bocas, Cida in Cheias de Charme, Giane in Sangue Bom and Manuzita in Verão 90.

 Early life

-Isabelle is the daughter of Damir Drummond and gas station manager Fernando Luiz Drummond Xavier, killed in February 2007 in Niterói, shot outside a bank.
+Isabelle Drummond was born on 12 April 1994, and is the daughter of Damir Drummond and gas station manager Fernando Luiz Drummond Xavier, who was killed in February 2007 in Niterói, shot outside a bank.
 The actress is distantly related to the poet Carlos Drummond de Andrade.

 Career

 Debuted on TV with a novel rapid participation in Laços de Família and on the series Linha Direta in 2000.
 In the same year she participated in the film Xuxa Popstar.

 The following year, she played the small Rosicler, the daughter of Ana Paula Arósio character in the miniseries Os Maias.
 In the same year, became the show's child Sítio do Picapau Amarelo. as Emilia joining the cast for six consecutive years.
 Being nominated twice for the best of the year as best child actress.